-Specialists from the Siberian State University of Telecommunications and Informatics (SibGUTI) have created a prototype of near-field studio acoustic monitors.
+Specialists from the Siberian State University of Telecommunications and Informatics (SibSUTI) have created a prototype of near-field studio acoustic monitors.
 The new development is designed for professional work with sound in radio studios, television and recording studios.

 Near-field acoustic monitors are used for mixing and mastering, as well as for monitoring sound quality.
 Unlike conventional speakers, they accurately transmit even the smallest nuances of the recording at a distance of 1.5–2 meters, which is especially important for sound engineers.